starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 ```
 #### description <!-- omit from toc -->
 Initialize or update the commission.
+Note: `commission` should be between 0 and 10000. for example 1000 is 10%.
 #### emits <!-- omit from toc -->
 [Commission Changed](#commission-changed)
 #### errors <!-- omit from toc -->